freemanvt/laml/README.md

 After creating the Schema, you need to insert the ref data from /db/scripts/002_ref-data.sql

+WARNING: the code here uses default username and simpe password for local dev.
+Please use proper password management if you using this anywhere else.

 ## To Run

 Start the redis server and database using docker compose